 Small crews

 If you work with a small team, you may not have a focus puller.
-However, if you are filming an interview and directing it, for example, the eye-tracking feature will assure your subject is in focus, especially in close-ups where the depth of field is shallower.
+However, if you are filming an interview and directing it, the eye-tracking feature will ensure your subject is in focus, especially in close-ups where the depth of field is shallower.

 Cameras with the best autofocus